Steps being taken to reform public bodies, guidance for departments and where to find reports on public bodies and executive agencies.

 The Cabinet Office publishes guidance on the creation, governance and closure of NDPBs and executive agencies.
 Cabinet Office also produces guidance on reviewing bodies to examine the key functions of a NDPB, how these contribute to the work of the NDPB and the sponsor department and whether these functions are still needed.

-The Cabinet Office has published guidance on the principles and processes by which departments should review their non-departmental public bodies (NDPBs).
+The Cabinet Office has published guidance on how departments should review their NDPBs.
 This includes the processes to examine the key functions of a NDPB, how these contribute to the work of the NDPB and the sponsor department, and whether these functions are still needed.
 If it is decided that the functions are still needed then the review should examine whether a NDPB is the most appropriate delivery model.

 The second stage of the review is to examine whether the body’s control and governance arrangements are in accordance with the recognised principles of good corporate governance.

-This guidance, along with a new code of practice for board members of public bodies, was published by the Cabinet Office in June 2011.
+This guidance, along with a new code of practice for board members of public bodies, was revised by the Cabinet Office in July 2014.
 The list of bodies to be reviewed in 2011 to 2012 was confirmed by the Minister for the Cabinet Office in a Written Ministerial Statement on 15 December 2011 (pdf, 97kb).
 The list of bodies to be reviewed in 2012 to 2013 was confirmed in Public Bodies 2012.
+The list of bodies to be reviewed in 2013 to 2014 was confirmed in Public Bodies 2014, and the list of bodies to be reviewed in 2014 to 2015 was confirmed in the triennial reviews schedule.

 - Triennial review reports